Narrative Affordances of Scale in VR: Remediating Iranian Traditional Storytelling in VR

 The full dissertation file is accessible from the following links:

 Latest iteration of the VR experience will be available to download soon.
 Steam VR and a tethered HMD is required.
 This file was tested on Oculus Quest 2 via USB link cable.

 This project won the Hexagram Student Members Grant in 2018 and the monetary award greatly advanced bringing a number of collaborators on board in a professional fashion.
 Design and implementation of the navigation mechanic was done in collaboration with Mahdi Sadri.
-2D and 3D artworks were created by Maryam Tabatabaei.
+2D/3D paintings were created with the help of my sibling Maryam Tabatabaei.

 Deepest gratitude to the members of Milieux Institute especially Marc Beaulieu, and members of Sensor Lab especially Elio Bidinost for the technical support and provided facilities.
 Heartfelt thanks to the members of Technoculture, Art and Games (TAG), especially Jonathan Lessard who supervised this research, also Pippin Barr, Rilla Khaled and Enric Llagostera for their constructive criticism and thought-provoking feedback along the way.

 Thank you to Simin Farrokh Ahmadi for loving me and professionally supporting my projects.